GhomKrosmonaute/entity/readme.md

 # Entity p5

-TypeScript only package for entity based app using p5.js
+Suitable to be included in a bundle for Node and the browser for entity based app using p5.js

 ## Library usage

-Start from templte ? https://github.com/ESBuildTemplates/entity-p5.ts (recommended)
+Start from template ? [https://github.com/ESBuildTemplates/entity-p5.ts](ESBuildTemplates/entity-p5.ts) (recommended)

 ### Startup example